Listing agents (representing home sellers) are big fans of home warranties.

 Personally, I love them.

-That’s because listing agents know ” even if their clients don’t ” that a home warranty can help smooth over inspection issues (“Benefit #1”), and make a dated home more attractive to cash-strapped, first-time home Buyers — especially at lower price points (“Benefit #2″).
+C. Listing agents know that a Seller-paid home warranty can help smooth over inspection issues, and — especially at lower price points — make a dated home more attractive to first-time home Buyers.

 P.S.: Edina Realty agents do NOT get financially compensated for recommending home warranties.